phantom0004/Project-Spectral/README.md

 - Providing intelligent insights during operations.
 - Enhancing productivity in CTFs, pentesting, and offensive security workflows.
 - Delivering seamless terminal execution with built-in safeguards.

----

-## Stay Updated

-This is only the beginning, with development poised to bring this vision to life.
-Stay tuned—once development commences, updates, milestones, and announcements will be shared here.
-Follow the repository to stay up-to-date with Project Spectral’s progress.